openvcloud/docs/docs/Monitoring/Health/Health.md

 - **cpu_mem_core_check.py** checks memory and CPU usage/load.
 If average per hour is higher than expected an error condition is thrown
 - **openfd_check.py** checks the number of open file descriptors for each process
 - **swap_used_check.py** checks the amount of swap used by the system
-- **threads_check.py** checks the number of threads and throws an error if higher than expected
+- **threads_check.py** checks the number of threads, and throw an error if higher than expected

 <a id="databases"></a>
 ### Databases